SIGNIFICANT ACCOUNTING POLICIES

 Debt Issued with Warrants

 The Company considers guidance within ASC 470-20, Debt (“Subtopic 470-20”), ASC 480, and ASC 815 when accounting for the issuance of convertible debt with detachable warrants.
-As described above under the caption “Warrants,” the Company classifies stock warrants as either equity instruments, derivative liabilities, or liabilities depending on the specific terms of the warrant agreement.
+As described above under the caption “Warrants,” the Company classifies warrants to purchase Common Stock as either equity instruments, derivative liabilities, or liabilities depending on the specific terms of the warrant agreement.

 Embedded Derivatives.
 The Company considers whether there are any embedded features in debt instruments that require bifurcation and separate accounting as derivative financial instruments pursuant to ASC 815.

 Beneficial Conversion Feature.
-If the amount allocated to the convertible debt results in an effective per share conversion price less than the fair value of the Company’s common stock on the commitment date, the intrinsic value of this beneficial conversion feature is recorded as a discount to the convertible debt with a corresponding increase to additional paid-in capital.
-The beneficial conversion feature discount is equal to the difference between the effective conversion price and the fair value of the Company’s common stock at the commitment date, unless limited by the remaining proceeds allocated to the debt.
-At issuance, the effective conversion price of the Company’s convertible notes payable were not deemed to be below the estimated fair value of the Company’s common stock, and, as a result, no beneficial conversion feature was recorded.
+If the amount allocated to the convertible debt results in an effective per share conversion price less than the fair value of the underlying Common Stock on the commitment date, the intrinsic value of this beneficial conversion feature is recorded as a discount to the convertible debt with a corresponding increase to additional paid-in capital.
+The beneficial conversion feature discount is equal to the difference between the effective conversion price and the fair value of the underlying Common Stock at the commitment date, unless limited by the remaining proceeds allocated to the debt.

 The Company utilizes FASB ASC Topic No. 260, Earnings per Share.
-Basic loss per share is computed by dividing loss available to common shareholders by the weighted-average number of common shares outstanding.
+Basic loss per share is computed by dividing loss available to common stockholders by the weighted-average number of common shares outstanding.
 Diluted loss per share is computed similar to basic loss per share except that the denominator is increased to include the number of additional common shares that would have been outstanding if the potential common shares had been issued and if the additional common shares were dilutive.
 Diluted loss per common share reflects the potential dilution that could occur if convertible preferred stock, options and warrants were to be exercised or converted or otherwise resulted in the issuance of Common Stock that then shared in the earnings of the entity.
-There are no differences between net loss and comprehensive loss.

 Since the effects of outstanding options, warrants and convertible preferred stock are anti-dilutive in the periods presented, shares of Common Stock underlying these instruments have been excluded from the computation of loss per common share.